It-is-Sean/ScreenSets/README.md

 You only need to do this once.

-> A project built with care, not ai-generated and shipped.
+> A project built with care.
 If you find it useful, a GitHub star would mean a lot ⭐️